Learning from Informants: Relations between Learning Success Criteria: Introduction

 \subsection{Outline}

-In Section~\ref{sec:setting} the setting of learning from informants is formally introduced by transferring fundamental definitions and ---as far as possible--- observations from the setting of learning from texts.
-In Section~\ref{sec:WlogTotalMethodical} in order to derive the entire map of pairwise relations delayable $\Lim$-learning success criteria, normal forms and a regularity property for such learning from informants are provided.
+In Section~\ref{sec:setting} the setting of learning from informant is formally introduced by transferring fundamental definitions and ---as far as possible--- observations from the setting of learning from text.
+In Section~\ref{sec:WlogTotalMethodical} in order to derive the entire map of pairwise relations between delayable $\Lim$-learning success criteria, normal forms and a regularity property for such learning from informant are provided.
 Further, consistent learning is being investigated.
 In Section~\ref{sec:map_delayable} we answer the questions above and present all pairwise relations of learning criteria in Theorem~\ref{InfExMap}.
-In Section \ref{sec:infvstxt} we generalize the result by \citet*{Gol:j:67}, we already gave a proof-sketch for, namely $\Lim$-learning from texts to be harder than $\Lim$-learning from informants.
+In Section \ref{sec:infvstxt} we generalize the result in \cite{Gol:j:67}, we already gave a proof-sketch for, namely $\Lim$-learning from text to be harder than $\Lim$-learning from informant.
 In Section~\ref{sec:hierarchies} we provide the aforementioned anomalous hierarchy and vacillatory duality.